kanisterio/kanister/examples/elasticsearch-incremental/README.md

 ### Create Blueprint

-Create Blueprint in the same namespace as the controller
+Create Blueprint in the same namespace as the Kanister controller

 ```bash
 $ kubectl create -f elasticsearch-incremental-blueprint.yaml -n kasten-io